Women in Somalia: Attire

 The dirac is usually sparkly and very colorful, the most popular styles being those with gilded borders or threads.
 The fabric is typically acquired from Somali clothing stores in tandem with the gorgorad.
 In the past, dirac fabric was also frequently purchased from South Asian merchandisers.

-Married women tend to sport head-scarves referred to as shash, and also often cover their upper body with a shawl known as garbasaar.
-Unmarried or young women do not always cover their heads.
-Traditional Arabian garb such as the jilbab is also commonly worn.

 Additionally, Somali women have a long tradition of wearing gold and silver jewelry, particularly bangles.
 During weddings, the bride is frequently adorned in gold.
 Many Somali women by tradition also wear gold necklaces and anklets.
 Xirsi, a quranic necklace, also worn in countries such as Ethiopia and Yemen, is also frequently worn.

 Henna is another important part of Somali culture.
 It is worn by Somali women on their hands, arms, feet and neck during weddings, Eid, Ramadan, and other festive occasions.
 Somali henna designs are similar to those in the Arabian peninsula, often featuring flower motifs and triangular shapes.
 The palm is also frequently decorated with a dot of henna and the fingertips are dipped in the dye.
 Henna parties are usually held before the wedding ceremony takes place.

-Somali girls and women who practice Islam will wear hijab.
-This has become the most familiar mode of dress for Somali girls and women.

-According to a poll cited by Face2Face Africa, Somalia has the most beautiful women in Africa.